cleitonsouza01/trade/docs/api/index.md

 ## Default plugins:

-The trade module comes pre-packed with some plugins that add functionalities related to common exchange market operations.
+The trade module comes pre-packed with some plugins that add functionalities related to common stock market operations.

 You may use this plugins in your project or use them as a base to create your own plugins.